gatoniel/gatoniel.github.io/_posts/2023-09-16-logseq-advanved-query-habit-streak-tracker.md

 The second `and` clause is for detecting a negative streak.
 It starts with the same customly defined rule as the first `and` clause.
 However, the fourth argument is `false` instead of `true`.
 Furthermore, we do ommit (`_`) the last variable that previously was bound to `?date`.
 In the second line, we set `?habit-today` to `false` to mark that we have found a negative streak.
 Beware, only the first line in one of the two `and` clauses will evaluate to true and, hence, only one of the lines with the `ground` statement will actually be executed.
 This is not due to the quality of the `or-join` or the `and` clauses.
 Rather, this is due to the logic of the data itself and the logic of the `pages-next-day` customly defined rule.

 This clause has three more lines: these lines are used to extract the date information associated with the page `?p`.
-Here, we use the `vector` statement to pack the `?date_` of type int and the nicely formatted name of the date `?name` into one variable `?date`.
+Here, we use the `vector` statement to pack the `?date_` of type `int` and the nicely formatted name of the date `?name` into one variable `?date`.
 In the `:find` statement, we have the `min` aggregation for the `?date` variable.
-By definition, Datascript will return the tuple with minimal first entry.
+By definition, datascript will return the tuple with minimal first entry.
 This is why we add the `int` type `?date_` to the tuple first.

 With this, we are at the end of the `:where` statement.
 Before we draw our attention to the `:rules` part where the logic of the `:where` continues, let's briefly look at the `:inputs` statement.